kerengaiger/mnist_autoencoder/README.md

 -- plot_kernel --save_dir ./outputs/ --model_file 'mnist_autoencoder.pt
 ```
 #### inference
-Load the trained model, sample few images from dataset and reduce their generated noise and generate new images.
+Loads the trained model, samples few images from the dataset and reduces their generated noise and generates new images.

 ##### Running example
 ```sh